 I thank all the faculty and residents who have participated in our program’s pilot testing of different components of CBD in the past two years.

-If you have any questions or comments, please them to email@example.com.
+If you have any questions or comments, please send them to firstname.lastname@example.org.

 - Dr. Raymond Jang, Program Director